 The Marine Corps model for caring for WII Marines is unique-the goal is to keep Marines with their units as long as that unit can meet their recovery care needs.
-Commanding officers (COs) in the fleet are not left alone to care for their WII Marines; the WWR provides resource and recovery care support to commanders and their Marines regardless of assignment.
+Commanding officers (COs) in the fleet are not left alone to care for their WII Marines; the WWR provides service level oversight, resources, expertise, and recovery care support to commanders and their Marines regardless of assignment.